Onnie Lee Logan: Midwifery career

 Following in a family tradition of midwifery, Onnie Lee Logan's "motherwit," a spiritual calling from God, wove together the practical knowledge from her American Indian and African American heritage.
 Onnie Lee Logan's career as a practicing midwife went on between 1947 and 1984.
 Her traditions also relied on magical aid, for example, a knife placed under the mother's bed to help "cut" the pain.
 At the age of 21, Logan launched her midwifery career while working as a domestic servant in a wealthy white household.
-During the time of Logan's life, midwifery was not a career that she could afford to do by itself because it did not provide enough income to support her, which forced her to work two jobs hence why she was also a maid.
 She learned midwifery from her mother by attending numerous births and added to that with classroom learning.
 Logan became licensed by the Board of Health in 1949 and delivered almost every child born between 1931 and 1984 in Prichard and Crighton, the predominantly black areas of Mobile, Alabama.
 She delivered the babies of both black and white women of Alabama, losing only one baby in her 40 years of practice.
 She adopted a family-centered approach by encouraging the participation of fathers, understood the birth process as normal, "not a sickness," and relied on relaxation and gravity to facilitate the birthing process.
 Logan's clients seldom experienced perineal lacerations because she used a combination of breathing, hot compresses, oil, positioning, and encouragement.
 The first half of her story focuses on what it was like to grow up in a racist society and positions her career narrative within a complex set of race relations in the south.
 Her book includes positive stories of encouragement from local doctors as well as instances of Klan terror that included the castration of black males and infanticide of mixed-race babies.
-Alabama outlawed granny midwifery in 1976 but allowed Logan to continue practicing until 1984 before informing her that her permit would not be renewed and that her services were no longer needed.
+Alabama outlawed granny midwifery in 1976; Logan was the last granny midwife in Mobile County that was licensed and still practicing when this law was passed.
+However, the state allowed Logan to continue practicing until 1984 before informing her that her permit would not be renewed and that her services were no longer needed.
 Logan trained midwives, including Mary Francis Hill Coley.